 Spinal Decompression Provides a Non-Invasive Treatment for Pain Management

 Absolute Wellness Center offers many different treatments for what is far too common a complaint among our patients: back and neck pain.
-Some patients respond best to physical therapy and rehabilitation, others to chiropractic treatment, acupuncture, or massage.
+Some patients respond best to physical therapy and rehabilitation, others to chiropractic treatment, naturopathic medicine, acupuncture, or massage.

 Chiropractic medicine is often one of the fastest and most effective treatments for one of the most painful causes of back pain – a compressed or herniated disc.
 Intervertebral discs provide cushion between each vertebra and are also partly responsible for enabling the spine to move and bend.
 The discs contain a gelatinous middle and a fibrous outer covering.
 When an injury causes a rupture, bulge or undue compression of a disc or discs, the inner jelly presses out and can pinch nerves traveling from the spinal cord to the other areas of the body.
 This can lead to back pain, sciatica and other spinal conditions until the disc is moved back into place.